-In response to input from past participants, this 2024 edition has been expanded to include 81 full hymn scores and lyrics.
-However, a free, full copy of this manuscript is available on our website for viewing, downloading or printing.
-Though we have copyrighted this material, we give you total freedom to reproduce it free of charge.
-However, you are not permitted to financially profit from its reproduction nor alter its content in any way without prior written permission.
+We have copyrighted this material, but we give you total freedom to reproduce it free of charge.
+However, you are not permitted to financially profit from its production or publication, nor alter its contents in any way without prior written permission.
 You can contact us by visiting our website: ifwewill.com or sending an email to dawn@ifwewill.com.

-May Almighty God use these words to stir hearts and bring revival to this nation and around the world, for His kingdom and His glory.
+May Almighty God use these words to stir hearts and bring revival in this nation and around the world, for His kingdom and His glory.